-Provided here are several examples of the type of problem you may be asked to solve on your M3 Challenge day.
+Provided here are several examples of the type of problem you may be asked to solve during your M3 Challenge.

 It is highly recommended that participants read and work through some problems at each level before moving on.